RachaelBull/travel-generator/README.md

 * A short conclusion is generated at the end of the questioning section where a broad destination is shown (depending on how the user answers detirmines the tally of destinations that are recorded and shown at the end).
 A random smaller destination within the generated country is pulled from a small list and a small overview is presented to the user.
 * An option to start over and try again is located underneither the conclusion, if the user selects yes then the application will start over - if the user selects no then the user will be presented with a little thankyou message for using this application.

+### **Surface** ###

+As this application was made to be a text based project using the terminal, no decorative work needed to be done here.
+However, time has been taken to make sure that the text presents nicely into the terminal and new lines have been added where necessary and where pleasing to the eye.

 ## Features in more detail ##